Noobeel/Discord-Bot/README.md

-# Discord-Bot
+# Noobeel Discord Bot
+---
-A Discord bot, called Noobeel, created for my server.
-I started this project to learn and get used to working with documentation and API's.
+A Discord bot, called Noobeel, created for learning working with documentation and API's.

+___Incomplete___